moorepants/learn-multibody-dynamics/translational.rst

    S.set_vel(B, 0)
    R.v1pt_theory(S, N, B)

-.. todo:: Why is S.set_vel(B, 0) required.
-It isn't in my manual calculation?
+.. todo:: Why is S.set_vel(B, 0) required?
+It isn't in my manual calculation.
    Maybe something that can be improved in SymPy.

 Translational Acceleration